The Vasectomy Procedure in Brief Detail

 These 4 steps prevent the tubes from growing back together again.
 In more than 25 years of performing, and instructing other physicians to perform no scalpel vasectomies, I have had no failures however, I can NOT offer a 100% success rate as “miracles” do happen.

-Finally we gently place the separated and blocked ends back in the scrotum, and the same procedure is done through the same small opening on the other vas deferens.
+Finally we gently place the separated and blocked ends back in the scrotum.
+The same procedure is done through the same small opening on the other vas deferens.
 The opening in the scrotum is then cleansed with sterile water and dried.

 The one small skin opening closes itself without stitches, but we apply several small tape strips to hold the wound edges together.
 This is then covered with a gauze pad, and you put on your athletic supporter and clothes.
 Within days the opening heals almost without a trace.